Accused Of A Cyber/Internet Crime?

 Cybercrime is charged as a federal offense and arrests are on the rise as the FBI and the U.S. Attorney’s Office has stepped up aggressive investigations and prosecution.

 According to statistics, most Americans spend approximately 30 hours a week on their computers.
 With every swivel of a mouse and every stroke of a key, many unsuspecting internet users unintentionally commit acts of cybercrime without knowing it.
 The most important thing for people to understand about unintended cybercrimes is that you can still be held accountable for them and punished to the fullest extent of the law.

-If you have come under investigation for an internet crime in Central or Northern California, call Candice Fields Law.
+If you have come under investigation for an internet crime in Central or Northern California, call Candice Fields Law, PC.
 Attorney Candice L. Fields has more than 25 years of experience aggressively defending people charged with federal crimes in emerging areas of the law including crimes involving websites and the internet.
 Call 916-905-3629 today.

 Internet Crime Defense — Far More Than Just The Obvious

 Most people and business operators are aware of obvious cybercrimes such as child pornography and illegally downloading copyrighted materials.
 But the extent of what is defined as cybercrime stretches far beyond the obvious.
 Here are a few examples of things that people and businesses do every day that could lead to a number of legal issues:

 - Accessing Wi-Fi when you are not a customer: Doing something as innocent as sitting across the street and using the Wi-Fi of the florist shop across the street is a cybercrime that carries the same weight as stealing another person’s login credentials and using them to steal sensitive information or post unwanted information on a Twitter account.